Save on car insurance in Paradise.

 Even though Paradise is considered an urban centre, moose populate every corner of the province.
 There are approximately 120,000 moose on the island and even the more populated areas are surrounded by dense forest areas.
 The animals tend to wander onto roadways and are more active during sunrise and sunset.
 Don’t be fooled by the fact you may be driving by a shopping plaza; a moose can very easily wander across your path.

-A few facts about auto insurance in Paradise.
+A few facts about car insurance in Paradise.

 - The average age of auto insurance policyholder in Paradise is 35